"She manages to dress like a grandmother and a kindergartner at the same time."

 - In The Glass Menagerie, when Jim comes for dinner, Amanda wears an old-fashioned dress from her youth, much more appropriate for a younger woman, as if he were calling on her instead of her daughter.

 - At the beginning of Spring Awakening Wendla tries to convince her mother to let her continue to wear a dress that's too small for her as she's too innocent to realize why this is inappropriate for a pubescent girl in 1891 (her reasoning for wanting it is more of the clinging to your childhood variety, as she says it "makes [her] feel like a little faerie-queen").

 - As demonstrated in the page picture, the several hundred-year old manakete Nowi from Fire Emblem Awakening wears a dragonscale bikini top and garters that aren't terribly appropriate for her pre-teen looks and childish manner.
 Based on other manaketes in the series, it'll be thousands of years before she actually looks old enough for such an outfit to be appropriate.

 - Amy's Stripperific Elegant Gothic Lolita clothes in the Soul Series games, when she's only 14.
 The Girlish Pigtails make it even more disorienting◊.
 Talim's skimpy Bare Your Midriff outfit from the previous game isn't much better.

-- The Legend of Dragoon has Meru, a 16-year-old girl who dresses like a go-go dancer.
+- The Legend of Dragoon has Meru, a Wingly who looks like a 16-year-old girl and dresses like a go-go dancer.